 }

-Moving along we’ll create a route for each controller method in our api.php
+Moving along, we'll create a route for each controller method in our api.php routes file.

 <?php